-We apply the concept of materiality both in planning and performing our audit, in evaluating the effect of misstatements and in forming an opinion.
+We apply the concept of materiality both in planning and performing our audit, in evaluating the effect of misstatements and in forming an option.
 For the purpose of determining whether the financial statements are free from material misstatement, we define materiality as the magnitude of a misstatement or an omission from the financial statements, or related disclosures, that would make it probable that the judgement of a reasonable person, relying on the information would have been changed or influenced by the misstatement or omission.
 We also determine a level of performance materiality, which we used to determine the extent of testing need, to reduce to an appropriately low level the risk that the aggregate of uncorrected and undetected misstatement exceeds materiality for the financial statements as a whole.

-The materiality for the Group financial statements as a whole was set at £300,000 (30 November 2020: £300,000).
-This was determined with reference to 1.1% of continuing group revenue.
+The materiality for the group financial statements as a whole was set at £415,000 (30 November 2021: £300,000).
+This was determined with reference to 1.3% of continuing group revenue (2021: 1.1% of continuing group revenue).

-On the basis of our risk assessment and review of the Group's control environment, performance materiality was set at 75% of materiality, being £225,000 (30 November 2020 - 75% of materiality being £225,000).
+On the basis of our risk assessment and review of the Group's control environment, performance materiality was set at 75% of materiality, being \pounds 311,250 (30 November 2021 - 75% of materiality being \pounds 225,000).

-The reporting threshold to the Audit and Risk Committee was set as 5% of materiality, being £15,000 (30 November 2020 - £15,000).
-If in our opinion differences below this level warranted reporting on qualitative grounds, these would also be reported.
+The reporting threshold to the Audit and Risk Committee was set as 5% of materiality, being $\pounds 20,750$ (30 November 2021 - $\pounds 15,000$).
+If, in our opinion, differences below this level warranted reporting on qualitative grounds, these were also reported.

-The materiality for the Parent Company financial statements was set at £300,000 (30 November 2020: £300,000).
-Our materiality was set at £300,000 so as to ensure component materiality did not exceed group materiality.
+The materiality for the Parent Company financial statements was set at £400,000 (30 November 2021: £300,000).
+Our materiality was set at £400,000 so as to ensure component materiality did not exceed group materiality.

-On the basis of our risk assessment and review of the Parent Company's control environment, performance materiality was set at 75% of materiality, being £225,000 (30 December 2020 - 75% of materiality being £225,000).
-The reporting threshold to the Audit and Risk Committee was set as 5% of materiality, being £15,000 (30 November 2020 - £15,000).
-If in our opinion differences below this level warranted reporting on qualitative grounds, these would also be reported.
+On the basis of our risk assessment, review of the Parent Company's control environment, and consideration of other relevant factors, its performance materiality was set at 75% of materiality, being £300,000 (30 November 2021 - 75% of materiality being £225,000).

+The reporting threshold to the Audit and Risk Committee in respect of the Parent Company was set as 5% of materiality, being $\pounds 20,000$ (30 November $2021 - \pounds 15,000$).
+If, in our opinion, differences below this level warranted reporting on qualitative grounds, these were also reported.